1201amit/flipkart_Extract-a-Thon/README.md

 ### Model:
 We used BERT-large-uncased model pretrained on SQUAD dataset.
 ### Training procedure:
-To solve the unsupervised attribute value selection problem, we trained a BERT model on source domain to learn task specfic features and later finetuned it on unsupervised target domain to learn domain generic features.
+To solve the unsupervised attribute value selection problem, we trained a BERT model on **source domain** to learn task specfic features and later finetuned it on unsupervised target domain to learn domain generic features.
 This finetuning consists of 3 self-supervised stages.
-We used BERT pretrained weights as a initilizer.

 ## How to run
 1. Clone the repo from [git-repo](https://github.com/1201amit/flipkart_Extract-a-Thon/new/master).